xxl4tomxu98/learn-you-from-text/README.md

 # Revised Preparation
 Create-react-app to create a basic React app to begin with.
 Next, bootstrap is loaded which allows us to create responsive websites for each screen size.
-In the App.js file a form with dropdowns and Predict and Reset Prediction buttons are added.
+In the App.js file a form with textarea and Predict buttons are added.
 Each form property is added to state and on pressing the Predict button, the data is sent to the Flask backend.
 The App.css file to add style to the page.

 The Flask app has a POST endpoint /prediction.
 It accepts the input values as a json, converts it into an array and make prediction using the models stored in static folder as pickled files and return the prediction result as json.